kobotabby/kobotabby/README.md

-- 👋 Hi, I’m @kobotabby
-- 👀 I’m interested in ... better call saul, video games, 3d modelling
-- 🌱 I’m currently learning ... java and trumpet
-- 💞️ I’m looking to collaborate on ... life.
+ 💞️ I’m looking to collaborate on ... life.
 - 📫 How to reach me ... kobotabby@gmail.com

 <!---